Somber remembrances mark anniversary of Sandy Hook shooting

 A representative from the NRA, which opposes new gun control measures as unfair and onerous for responsible gun owners, did not respond to a request for comment.
 The NRA has called for better school security and the presence of armed guards.

-After the Newtown tragedy, Connecticut passed several new gun control and mental health measures, but a similar effort pushed by President Barack Obama failed in the U.S. Senate.
+After the tragedy, Connecticut passed a series of new gun control and mental health measures, but a similar effort pushed by President Barack Obama failed in the U.S. Senate.

+While many Newtown families are pushing for better gun safety, including an expansion of federal background check rules, they have called for a broad response.
+The group Sandy Hook Promise launched a program called Parent Together to draw on shared values to prevent gun violence.

+"We've been emphasizing kindness not just as a catch-phrase," said Matt Crebbin, coordinator of the Newtown Interfaith Clergy Association, who spoke alongside Llodra.

+Paraphrasing a lyric by the songwriter Leonard Cohen, Crebbin said: "We've been through a devastating experience and yet in the midst of those cracks, in the midst of that brokenness, you're seeing light of all kinds shining through."

-(Reporting by Edith Honan; Additional reporting by Richard Weizel in Newtown, Victoria Cavaliere in New York, Lacey Johnson in Virginia and Steve Gorman in Los Angeles; Editing by Daniel Trotta, Doina Chiacu and Gunna Dickson)
+(Reporting by Edith Honan; Additional reporting by Victoria Cavaliere; Editing by Daniel Trotta, Gunna Dickson, Doina Chiacu)